-- 1. Position snowmobile on a flat surface with the headlight 25 feet (7.6 m) from a vertical surface. - With operator on seat and headlight on "HIGH" beam, light beam center line should be straight ahead and 16-1/4 inches (41.2 cm) above ground level. - Loosen or tighten the two adjusting screws to raise or lower the light beam. - 4.
+- 2. With operator on seat and headlight on "HIGH" beam, light beam center line should be straight ahead and 16-1/4 inches (41.2 cm) above ground level. - 3.
+Loosen or tighten the two adjusting screws to raise or lower the light beam. - 4.
 Loosen or tighten the adjusting screw to move the light beam right or left.